-My current research investigate how science is used by practitioners and how behavioral insights can be applied in non-profits and NGOs.
-I also I investigate general social psychology topics such as 1) how political ideology shapes perceptions of hierarchy and social class, 2) how ideological groups develop consensus and what the implications of political consensus are for society, and 3) working and middle class cultural differences.
+My current research investigates how science is used by practitioners and how behavioral insights can be applied in non-profits and NGOs.
+I also investigate general social psychology topics such as 1) how political ideology shapes perceptions of hierarchy and social class, 2) how ideological groups develop consensus and what the implications of political consensus are for society, and 3) working and middle class cultural differences.

 Before academic life, I worked in a grocery store, butcher shop, and metal factory.
 I grew up in Saegertown, Pennsylvania.